nithinmohantk/nithinmohantk/README.md

 - 🔭 I’m currently working on .NET, AWS, Azure, Terraform, Kubernetes, DevSecOps implementation projects in migrating and building next generation of cloud enabled infrastructure in Azure with CAF & Enterprise Scale
 - 🌱 I'm a hands-on technology/software/solution architect by heart who loves solutions analysis, design and implementing Products and help clients with thier Cloud Adoption Journey.
-- 🌱 I’m currently improving my skills on everything on Cloud Native Ecosystem particularly GitOps, ArgoCD, Flux, CKS, CCSK, Monitoring and Observability.
+- 🌱 I’m currently working with everything on Cloud Native Ecosystem particularly GitOps, ArgoCD, Flux,
+- 🌱 Preparing for CKS and PrometheusCertification and AWS Cerfication renewals.
 - 🌱 I’m an National Expert/observing member on  NSAI/ISO Member (TC 02/SC 11) Cloud computing and Distributed Platforms
-- 🌱 Next targetted certifications CKS, CCSK, AZ-700, AZ-800+801, LFCS, LFCE goes on..
+- 🌱 Next targetted certifications CKS, AZ-700, AZ-800+801, LFCS, LFCE goes on..
 - 🌱 Additionally trying to spend time learning more on.NET Core, Data Engineering and Azure... when I have time!
 - 👯 I’m looking to collaborate on Projects and Hackathons
 - 💬 Ask me about anything